kabradhruv/OpenCV-Live-Squats-Trainer/README.md

 # Squat Tracker

-Squat Tracker is a Python-based application that uses MediaPipe and OpenCV to detect squats in real time.
-It provides live feedback on your form, counts repetitions, and is capable of processing both webcam feeds and video file inputs.
+Squat Tracker is a Python application that verify if you are doing the exercise in correct form and counts the rep live , it leverages MediaPipe and OpenCV to detect squats in real time.
+It processes video input from a webcam or file, analyzes body landmarks to calculate knee angles, count reps, and deliver live feedback on form.

 ## Features